puppetpies/Snippets/Crystal - Ruby dynamic vs static.md

 Crystal can talk to C libraries and you don't have the annoyance of creating Gems with external bindings and header files.

-# This is all you would need to make MonetDB work in a very basic form after installing the client libaries of which
+# This is all you would need to make MonetDB work in a very basic form after installing the client libraries

-# are required for the dynamic linking / compilation.
+## These are required for the dynamic linking / compilation.

 ```crystal
 @[Link("mapi")]